yangzhen0117/adaptiveGS/AdaptiveGS/README.md

 **AdaptiveGS** is an adaptive and explainable data-driven BL selection strategy designed to enhance GS accuracy.
 It employs the **PR index**, which combines the **Pearson correlation coefficient (PCC)** and **root mean square error (RMSE)**, to pre-screen and select the top-performing BLs for the stacking GS framework.
 This strategy ensures that the most suitable BLs are chosen for different species and traits, improving overall prediction performance.

-**Citation** Zhen Yang, Mei Song,Xianggeng Huang, Quanrui Rao, Shanghui Zhang, Zhongzheng Zhang, Chenyang Wang, Wenjia Li, Ran Qin, Chunhua Zhao, Yongzhen Wu, Han Sun, Guangchen Liu, Fa Cui, AdaptiveGS: an explainable genomic selection framework based on adaptive stacking ensemble machine learning, 2025,in submiting.
+**Citation** Zhen Yang, Mei Song, Xianggeng Huang, Quanrui Rao, Shanghui Zhang, Zhongzheng Zhang, Chenyang Wang, Wenjia Li, Ran Qin, Chunhua Zhao, Yongzhen Wu, Han Sun, Guangchen Liu, Fa Cui, AdaptiveGS: an explainable genomic selection framework based on adaptive stacking ensemble machine learning, 2025,in submiting.

 **Suggestions and Problem Feedback** liuguangchen@ldu.edu.cn